christopherdurr/programmingNotes/computernetworking.md

 Design your system so that the traffic intensity is no greater than 1!

 When a packet comes and there is a full queue, the router will **drop** the packet and the packet will be **lost**

+## 1.5

+Each protocol belongs to one of the **layers**.

+The **service** that a layer offers to a layer above is referred to as the **service model** of a layer.

+Layering provides a structured way to discuss system components and makes it easy to update system components.

+Several drawbacks to layer:

+* one layer may duplicate lower-layer functionality
+* functionality at one layer may need information (e.g. a timestamp value) that is present only in another layer

+A **protocol stack** are the protocols of various layers.

+**Message**: Packet of information at the application layer

+**Segment**: Transport layer packet

+**Datagrams**: Network-Layer packets

+**Frames**: Link-layer packets

+The OSI (Open systems interconnection) Model

+7 layers of the OSI model:

+1. Application Layer
+2. Presentation Layer
+3. Session Layer
+4. Transport Layer
+5. Network Layer
+6. Data link layer
+7. Physical laye

+A packet has two types of fields:
+* Header fields
+* Payload fields: Typically a packet from the layer above

+## 1.6